Chemical, Biological, Radiological, and Nuclear Consequence Management

 ASPECT (Airborne Spectral Photometric Environmental Collection Technology)

-Based near Dallas, Texas, and able to deploy within one hour, ASPECT is the only airborne real-time chemical and radiological detection, infrared and photographic imagery platform in the U. S. ASPECT is available to assist local, national, and international agencies supporting hazardous substance response and radiological incidents.
+ASPECT is the only airborne real-time chemical and radiological detection, infrared and photographic imagery platform in the US.
+Based near Dallas, Texas, and able to deploy within one hour, ASPECT is available to assist local, national, and international agencies supporting hazardous substance response and radiological incidents.

 CMAD Technical Personnel